traversable/schema/packages/valibot/README.md

 [This article](https://dev.to/ahrjarrett/how-i-built-javascripts-fastest-deep-equals-function-51n8) goes into more detail about what makes `vx.deepEqual` so fast.

 #### Notes
-- Best performance
-- Works in any environment that supports defining functions using the `Function` constructor
+- Works in any environment that supports defining functions using the `Function` constructor, including (as of May 2025) [Cloudflare workers](https://github.com/cloudflare/workerd/pull/4142) 🎉
-- **Note:** generated functions will not work on Cloudflare workers due to a CSP that blocks the use of `Function`

 #### Example